ponychievements/ponychievements/README.md

 $\tiny{\textsf{this account is inspired by other ponytown award accounts such aa @title-town and pt-awards !}}$

 <p align="center">
-KEEP IN MIND! this is just for fun and entertainment! and more categories are to come soon! please be patient!
+KEEP IN MIND! this is just for fun and entertainment! and more categories are to come soon! please be patient, not everyone gets added

 ##### <p align="center"> [nominate someone here , on the strawpage !](https://ponychievements.straw.page)